mtwence/book-wizard/README.md

 ## Description

 This book search engine was overhauled to utilize Apollo as a wrapper for graphql for our server side CRUD actions, which ties into React for the client side.
-A logged in user is able to search for save and remove books from their favorites list.
+A logged in user is able to searh, save and remove books from their favorites list.

 ## Installation